gruntwork-io/docs/docs/iac/usage/customizing-modules.md

 }
 ```

+## Submitting PRs

+If you believe your change will be useful to the entire Gruntwork community that is using the module, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request/) with your changes.
+Refer to [contributing](./contributing.md) for more information.

 ## Forking

+The [Gruntwork Terms of Service](https://gruntwork.io/terms/) give you permissions to fork the code from the Gruntwork Infrastructure as Code Library into your own repos.
+There are two scenarios where you might need to fork code — to make changes to the Gruntwork codebase to suit your organization’s needs, or to comply with a policy that requires all source code to be pulled from an internal GitHub Enterprise or BitBucket server.
+If your change is specific to your organization, we encourage you to [contribute your changes back to the upstream Gruntwork repository](./contributing.md).
+This section will walk you through what you need to do to fork the code if your company requires all source code to be pulled from an internal GitHub Enterprise or BitBucket serve.

 :::caution

 Whenever possible, we strongly recommend that you use code directly from the `gruntwork-io` GitHub org and avoid forking due to the [increased overhead of managing the fork](#drawbacks-to-forking).
 If your company completely bans all outside sources, then follow the instructions below.

 :::

-The [Gruntwork Terms of Service](https://gruntwork.io/terms/) give you permissions to fork the code from the Gruntwork Infrastructure as Code Library into your own repos.
-This section will walk you through what you need to do to fork the code if your company does not allow external dependencies (e.g., you have a company policy that requires all source code to be pulled from an internal GitHub Enterprise or BitBucket server) or if you need to make modifications to the Infrastructure as Code Library that you do not wish to contribute back to Gruntwork.

 :::note